hammadrauf/TowersOfHanoi/README.md

 # Towers of Hanoi - A Simulation
 It is an open source and free software.
-It can be used to teach the concept of "Recursion" to computer science students.
+It can be used to teach the concept of "Recursion" or "Towers of Hanoi - Solutions" to computer science students.
 It shows on screen a window with animated solution to Towers of Hanoi, optionally can produce text output of all disk movements.
+Students can edit or modify the code according to their study objectives.

 ##### Note: It uses Java Applets.